EngineerLambda/storify/README.md

 # [Storify](https://storify-lambda.streamlit.app/) by Lambda - Generate Stories from Images

 Welcome to **Storify**!
 This app allows users to generate creative stories based on their inputs and download the results in multiple formats, including text and audio.
-The app leverages machine learning for story generation and text-to-speech for audio output, all integrated seamlessly into a user-friendly interface built with Streamlit.
+The app leverages artificial intelligence (AI) for story generation and text-to-speech for audio output, all integrated seamlessly into a user-friendly interface built with Streamlit.
+Useful for fiction story writers who need help finding the right description(s) for their next project and also for people who like to make sense out of images in a fun way.

 ## Project Workflow